ashish0205/FlightMania/README.md

 # FlightMania
-This repository contain API for connecting project to sql Databse and mongodb Please follow the following instruction to run the project.
+This repository contain API for connecting project to sql Databse and mongodb<br>
+Please follow the following instruction to run the project.<br>
-Pull this Node.js code.
+Pull this Node.js code.<br>
-Make sure to change password on your side along with username for databas(SQL) Change should be only made in sqldb file.
+Make sure to change password on your side along with username for databas(SQL)<br>
+Change should be only made in sqldb file.<br>
-Note you should have Following table in database: airline arrival airports departure
+Note you should have Following table in database:<br>
+airline<br>
+arrival<br>
+airports<br>
+departure<br>
-Name of database in file is flights
+Name of database in file is flights<br>
-If you are naming your database as mention above than it's fine other wise make sure to change in sqldb.
+If you are naming your database as mention above than it's fine other wise make sure to change in sqldb.<br>